 Although it has a strong family resemblance to earlier generations of IXUS and ELPH models, the SD500 represents a slight shift in direction away from the very boxy styling of its predecessors (to quote Canon: “with its unique ‘Perpetual Curve’ contoured design, the brushed stainless steel ‘titanium gray’ SD500 continues the IXUS tradition of pushing compact camera design into new territories.”)
 Although it has a strong family resemblance to earlier

-This translates for both of us into the SD500 having a pleasingly rounded left-hand side as well as a clear absence of sharp edges.
+This translates into the SD500, having a pleasingly rounded left-hand side and an apparent absence of sharp edges.
 As befits a camera that is located at the higher end of the price range for ultra-compact cameras, it is beautifully built with admirable attention to detail.
 The SD500 has a silky stainless steel finish that is almost indulgently tactile, and its looks and feel exude quality.
 The SD500 also has an optical viewfinder.

-The main drawback of the finish that was selected is that it appears to be quite prone to scratches and other types of blemishes (so keep it in a case when not in use).
+The main drawback of the selected finish is that it appears prone to scratches and other types of blemishes (so keep it in a case when not in use).
 I also found the camera to be a touch on the “slippy” side, which meant that I felt a lot safer with the wrist strap in place than without it.
-Personally, I think this is because of the way the camera is designed.
+But, again, I think this is because of how the camera is designed.

-Although the control arrangement has been significantly modified (there is now a mode dial rather than a switch, and the majority of the buttons have shifted), the fundamentals remain the same as they were in the majority of the other models in the series.
+Although the control arrangement has been significantly modified (there is now a mode dial rather than a switch, and the majority of the buttons have shifted), the fundamentals remain the same as in most of the other models in the series.

-This ensures that you have access to external controls for metering, flash, focus (macro or infinity), and self-timer/drive mode.
-On the other hand, the wonderful FUNC menu is used to access the rest of the camera’s features.
+This ensures you can access external controls for metering, flash, focus (macro or infinity), and self-timer/drive mode.
+On the other hand, the excellent FUNC menu is used to access the rest of the camera’s features.

 Within your grasp

-The pebble-smooth shell, along with the lack of any obvious ‘grip,’ means that it can seem a bit perilous handled in one hand, but is in reality completely useable.
-The SD500 weighs around 194 grams when fully filled, which is just substantial enough to feel solid and sturdy in the hand.
+The pebble-smooth shell, along with the lack of any apparent ‘grip,’ means that it can seem a bit difficult to handle in one hand but is, in reality, completely useable.
+The SD500 weighs around 194 grams when filled, which is just substantial enough to feel solid and sturdy in hand.

-The placement of the shutter release and the zoom rocker makes operation with one hand simple; nevertheless, you should still ensure that the strap is wrapped around your wrist in the event that the camera escapes your grasp and begins to move in the wrong direction.
+The placement of the shutter release and the zoom rocker makes operation with one hand simple; nevertheless, you should still ensure that the strap is wrapped around your wrist if the camera escapes your grasp and begins to move in the wrong direction.

 The workings and the controls